john-itcsolutions/cheirrs/README.md

 <img src="./Screenshot from 2021-07-19 11-11-14.png">

-     It is easy to see in the first shot (of Edge client) the increased processing necessary when an actuation is to be controlled from the server ie. in "second_fleet".
+     It is easy to see in the first shot (of Edge client) the increased processing necessary when an actuation is to be controlled from the server via the edge client, ie. in "second_fleet".

 _________________________________________________________________________________________________________________________________________